barnslig/vue-mockshop/README.md

 # Vue Mock-Shop

-Totally not dayjob-related mockup of an API—based webshop to help me learning Vue.
+Totally not dayjob-related mockup of an API-based webshop to help me learning Vue.

 ## Goals